harishvc/challenges/README.md

 7. Find median in a stream of integers (**running median**)
 8. Merge K sorted list of size N
 9. Sort a string of printable characters
-10. Given a list of integers with duplicates (can be more than one) find any integer than appreas more than once
+10. Given a list of integers with **duplicates** (can be more than one) find any integer than appears more than once
     10.1 Can modify the input list
     10.2 Cannot modify the input list